 Since information and communication is essential for good understanding and general development, through this letter and from now on, I would like to start informing you all step by step on the development of a new UCI project within the BMX section.
 After several years of talking, writing letters etc. by me on a personal base, about the subject of necessary changes in the concept of our sport, Bicycle Moto Cross , known as BMX, not only the UCI BMX Commission Members but also most of the UCI affiliated countries involved in BMX, start to realize that changes are necessary in order to develop our sport and to reach for a higher level (not only competition wise, but specially organization/ marketing and promotion wise).

 The BMX Commission Members invited me to have a talk with them during the 1994 UCI World BMX Championship in Waterford, Michigan, U.S.A., about my 1993 survey called “The New Concept”.
-As a result of this very positive meeting, I was asked by the BMX Commission to set up a so-called “UCI BMX World Cup Series”, and I was appointed as the project manager of this Series.
-Being one of the founders and life-members of the International BMX Federation (I.BMX.F.), currently integrated into the Union Cycliste Internationale (UCI), and still being heavily involved in this sport, I said “YES”.
+As a result of this very positive meeting, I was asked by Hein Verbruggen and now also the UCI BMX Commission to set up a so-called “UCI BMX World Cup Series”, and I was appointed as the project manager of this Series.
+Being one of the founders and life-members of the International BMX Federation (I.BMX.F.), currently working close together with the Union Cycliste Internationale (UCI), and still being heavily involved in this sport, I said “YES”.

-Therefore through this informative letter I would like to present myself, the new concept in outline and our time planning to realize the project.
+Therefore through this informative letter I would like to present myself, explain what the new concept is all about and give you all our time planning to realize the project.
 I hope to be able to motivate and stimulate you ALL, to actually participate in supporting the efforts WE are going to make.
 For more detailed background information on the project, please do read further on in this info bulletin.

 The official title given to me by the UCI BMX Commission was: “Project Manager of the UCI BMX World Cup Series”.
 The mandate given to me simply is: prepare and organize a BMX World Cup Series, to be started officially from 1996 and try to realize one or two test runs in 1995 !
 An open and free mandate was given to me, and as a starting point my survey called “The New Concept” should be used.